LIS

 18VAC80-20-40.
 Temporary permit.

 A. Any individual may apply for a temporary permit, which is to be used solely for the purpose of gaining the training and experience required to become a licensed hearing aid specialist in Virginia.
-The licensed sponsor shall be identified on the application for a temporary permit and the licensed sponsor shall comply strictly with the provisions of subdivisions B 1 and B 2 of this section.
+The licensed sponsor must be identified on the application for a temporary permit, and the licensed sponsor must comply strictly with the provisions of subdivisions D 1 and D 2 of this section.

-1. A temporary permit shall be issued for a period of 12 months and may be extended once for not longer than six months.
-After a period of 18 months an extension is no longer possible and the former temporary permit holder shall sit for the examination in accordance with this section.
+1. A temporary permit will be issued for a period of 18 months.
+After a period of 18 months, the former temporary permit holder must sit for the examination in accordance with this section.

-2. The board may, at its discretion, extend the temporary permit for a temporary permit holder who suffers serious personal illness or injury, or death in his immediate family, or obligation of military service or service in the Peace Corps, or for other good cause of similar magnitude approved by the board.
+2. The board may, at its discretion, extend the temporary permit for a temporary permit holder who suffers serious personal illness or injury, a death in the temporary permit holder's immediate family, for obligation of military service or service in the Peace Corps, or for other good cause of similar magnitude approved by the board.
 Documentation of these circumstances must be received by the board no later than 12 months after the date of the expiration of the temporary permit or within six months of the completion of military or Peace Corps service, whichever is later.

-B. Every applicant for a temporary permit shall provide information upon application establishing that:
+C. Every applicant for a temporary permit must provide information upon application establishing that:

 1. The applicant for a temporary permit is at least 18 years of age.